wls503pl/hardhat_proj/README.md

 ---

 **Note:** For educational purposes.
-Always validate on testnet before mainnet deployment.
+Always test thoroughly on testnet before any mainnet deployment.